Statewide Educational Savings Program Provides $50 Deposit to all Newborns

 (617) 367-9333 x614

-WORCESTER – State Treasurer Deborah B. Goldberg kicked off her press tour at UMass Memorial Medical Center for the BabySteps Savings Plan, which launched on January 1st.
-The Treasurer will be visiting hospitals across the Commonwealth in 2020 to raise awareness for this groundbreaking program, which encourages families to plan and save for their children’s future.
+SPRINGFIELD – State Treasurer Deborah B. Goldberg continued her press tour today at Baystate Medical Center for the BabySteps Savings Plan, which launched on January 1st.
+The Treasurer will be visiting hospitals across the Commonwealth in 2020 to raise awareness for this groundbreaking program which encourages families to plan and save for their children’s future.
 Through the BabySteps Savings Plan, every child born or adopted in Massachusetts is eligible for a free $50 seed deposit into a post-secondary education or vocational training savings account.

 Treasurer Goldberg met with new parents to discuss BabySteps and how this program can help families start saving for their children’s future.
 All new parents/guardians in Massachusetts will have one year after the child is born or adopted to open a U.Fund 529 college savings account in order to receive the $50 deposit.
 This program also provides free financial education resources and tools to any family, regardless of their participation in BabySteps.